 Close the door and mark on the frame where the middle of the barrel is.
 Hold the striker plate in the centre of the door latch.
 Mark the top and bottom of the plate on the frame with a pencil.

 Drill holes on the marked places in the framing.
 Hold the striker plate against the frame and make sure the holes fit.
 Trace around the plate with a pencil.
-Use chisel and hammer and cut around the recess between the outlines.
+Use a chisel and hammer and cut around the recess between the outlines.
 Place the striker plate back in place and drill holes for the screws.
 Use a drill to tighten the screws in the holes.

 Step 5: Install the handles